Email: bsun AT cs DOT uml DOT edu OR baochens AT gmail DOT com

-NEW!
-Our paper titled Return of Frustratingly Easy Domain Adaptation (Extended Abstract) has won the Best Paper Prize of the Transferring and Adapting Source Knowledge in Computer Vision (TASK-CV) workshop at ICCV 2015.
+12/2015: Our paper titled Return of Frustratingly Easy Domain Adaptation (Extended Abstract) has won the Best Paper Prize of the Transferring and Adapting Source Knowledge in Computer Vision (TASK-CV) workshop at ICCV'2015.

-Computer Vision, Machine Learning, Domain Adaptation, Deep Learning
+Computer Vision, Machine Learning, Domain Adaptation, Object Recognition, Deep Learning, Optimization

 B. Sun, J. Feng, and K. Saenko.
 Return of Frustratingly Easy Domain Adaptation.
-In AAAI, 2016 [Preprint]
+In AAAI, 2016 [Project page]

 X. Peng, B. Sun, K. Ali, and K. Saenko.
 Learning Deep Object Detectors from 3D Models.
 In ICCV, 2015 [Paper]